tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 The transformer is an embedding layer, a constant number of self-attention and MLP blocks, and an output layer.
 Each layer itself can be decomposed into a constant number of matrix multiplications / element-wise computations, which gives an intuitive sense for why transformers are in $TC_0$.
 Even though self-attention is an $O(T^2)$ matrix multiplication, we have shown that as long as the matmul is polynomial in $T$ it is in $TC_0$.

-A computation that is not in $TC_0$ might involve not just increasing the size of the matrix multiplication as input size grows (as we do in attention), but rather layering on *more* matrix multiplications as the input size grows.
-This is how RNNs / SSMs work, which is what we'll look at next.
+A computation that is not in $TC_0$ might involve not just increasing the *size* of the matrix multiplication as input size grows (as we do in attention), but rather layering on *more* layers of matrix multiplication as the input size grows.
+This is how RNNs and SSMs work, which is what we'll look at next.

 ### RNNs are $$\text{NC}^1$$-complete